 Nowadays, phishing is the most common attack for stealing social account details of a person.
 The Attacker creates a phishing website, which is another fancy term for referring to a website which is the ditto copy of an original website.

 For example, an Attacker will create a website which will look very similar to a facebook login page, but when you enter your information and hit enter, your username and password will be sent to the Attacker, and you will have no idea about it.

 A computer or other Internet-enabled device running a malicious software which allows it to be controlled from a remote location is said to be a Bot.

 And a group of computers or other Internet-enabled devices running a malicious software which allows them to be controlled from a remote location is said to be a Botnet.

 DoS and DDoS

 DoS, it stands for Denial of Service.
-It is the type of an attack which is used to send fake traffic to a website or a server to crash it.
+It is the type of an attack which is used to send fake traffic to a website or a server in order to make it unresponsive or even crash it.

 In Denial of Service attack, a single device is used to generate all the fake traffic to a website, when the traffic exceeds the bandwidth limit, the website or the server crashes.

 But in DDoS, which stands for Distributed Denial of Service the fake traffic is generated from multiple source devices, and then the traffic is sent to the destination location.